VeeEM/mortgage-plan/README.md

 ## Running with docker-compose
+First download wait-for-it, by executing:
+> git submodule init
+> git submodule update

-The project can be built and run by executing:
+Now the project can be built and run by executing:
 > docker-compose -f docker-compose.dev.yml up --build

 This runs the mortgage-plan Java application in one container and a